Want to know which Hyundai Kona years excel and which lag behind?

 Now, onto the years you might want to avoid: 2019 and 2020.
 These models faced some significant issues and recalls.

-The largest headache?
+The biggest headache?
 Problems with the 2.0L MPI engine.
 Owners reported excessive oil consumption and engines stalling out – not what you want to hear when you’re driving down the highway.

 Hyundai had to issue a recall for incorrectly heat-treated piston oil rings, which could lead to significant engine damage.
 Ouch.

 The 2019 Kona Electric didn’t fare much better.
-It got struck with recalls for battery brief circuits (hello, fire hazard) and issues with the digital braking system.
+It got struck with recalls for battery short circuits (hello, fire hazard) and issues with the electronic braking system.

 These issues put a dent in the 2019 and 2020 Kona’s reputation.
-If you’re after dependability and peace, you might want to look elsewhere.
+If you’re after dependability and tranquility, you might want to look elsewhere.

 Want additional information?
-Check out the NHTSA website for the complete list of 2019 and 2020 Hyundai Kona recalls and complaints.
+Check out the NHTSA website for the comprehensive list of 2019 and 2020 Hyundai Kona recalls and complaints.

 Best & Worst Years for Hyundai Kona 2nd Generation (2024-Present)